luizirber/blog/content/2018-08-23-sourmash-rust.md

 ## Next time!

-Turns out Rust supports webassembly as a target, so... what if we run sourmash in the browser?
+Turns out Rust supports WebAssembly as a target, so... what if we run sourmash in the browser?
-That's what I'm covering in the next blog post, so stay tuned =]
+That's what I'm covering in the [next blog post][104], so stay tuned =]

+[104]: {filename}/2018-08-27-sourmash-wasm.md

 ## Comments?